 You can add any of these types of social proof to your subscribe forms, but one of the most commonly used is wisdom of crowds.
 Using the sheer power of numbers to show how reliable you are is a great way to prove to new site visitors that subscribing is worth it.

-After all, if hundreds of thousands of people have already handed over their email address, it’s safe to say joining the ranks is a good idea.
+After all, if all these real people have already handed over their email address, it’s safe to say joining the ranks is a good idea.

 5. Lock Your Content